Accession of Belarus to the WTO

 The proposal on the level of tariff binding represents those tariff rates for each tariff line that Belarus will not be able to exceed after joining the WTO.

-Import quota – is the volume of goods that can be imported into Belarus at rates lower than bound (in line with the obligations of Belarus in the EAEU.
+Import quota is the volume of goods that can be imported into Belarus at rates lower than bound ones (in line with the commitments of Belarus in the EAEU).

 After the creation of the EAEU, the establishment of tariff rates is the competence of the Eurasian Economic Commission.
 In this regard, in the negotiations on the level of tariff binding, Belarus, on the one hand, does not have flexibility to satisfy the requests of WTO Members, and, on the other hand, has a weighty argument for maintaining the current level of tariff protection.

 The initial negotiating rights represent Belarus’ commitments in case the tariff level for a particular group of goods is revised.
 They mean that Belarus will on a first-priority basis take into account the interests of those Members to which such rights are granted for the corresponding group of goods.

-The offer on services market access is a list of conditions for foreign companies to access various services sectors of Belarus with respect to each of the four modes of supply: cross-border supply of services, consumption of services abroad, commercial presence of a service provider in Belarus, and presence of natural persons of a foreign service provider.
+The offer on services market access is a list of conditions for foreign companies and individuals to access various services sectors of Belarus with respect to each of the four modes of supply: cross-border supply of services, consumption of services abroad, commercial presence of a service provider in Belarus, and movement of natural persons in relation to the supply of a service.

 The proposal includes restrictions on market access and national treatment, or their absence.

 After signing all the protocols, a consolidated document is prepared.
 It indicates a aggregated list of all concessions for access to markets.
-Such a list is formed on the most favored principle – for each tariff line or service, the best offer is taken from all signed protocols.
+Such a list is formed on the most favored principle – for each tariff line or service, the most liberal offer is taken from all signed protocols.

 To date, bilateral negotiations on market access with 22 WTO Members have been completed.
 The latest protocols were signed with Switzerland and Australia.
 Negotiations are ongoing with seven other WTO Members, including the US, EU and Ukraine.